Tait1337/converter/Readme.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE) file for details.

 ## Acknowledgments

-* FFmpeg - the cross-platform solution to record, convert and stream audio and video FFmpeg
+* Youtube-dl - the command-line program to download videos from YouTube.com and a few [more sites](http://ytdl-org.github.io/youtube-dl/supportedsites.html)
-* Youtube-dl - a command-line program to download videos from YouTube.com and a few more sites
+* FFmpeg - the cross-platform solution to record, convert and stream audio and video
 * Photographer of Background Photos from Pexels